Faculty: Aspen Mays

-Starting in Mid-May, the sun in Iceland only sets for three hours of twilight a day – a phenomenon known as the “Midnight Sun.”
+Starting in mid May, the sun in Iceland only sets for three hours of twilight a day – a phenomenon known as the “Midnight Sun.”
 This abundance of daylight is but one backdrop to our experience of a land forged by fire and ice.
 The Mid-Atlantic Ridge, the boundary between the North American and Eurasian tectonic plates, runs through the center of the island nation, one of the only places on Earth where such a boundary rises above the ocean.
-The movement of these plates not only formed Iceland, but also continues to make it one of the most geologically active places on the planet (with over 30 volcanic mountains!).
-Significantly, Iceland has harnessed these forces to generate all of its power from renewable geothermal and hydroelectric energy.
+The movement of these plates not only formed Iceland, but also continues to make it one of the most geologically active places on the planet (with over 30 volcanic mountains!) and incredible heated swimming pools all over the country (many of which we will visit).
+Iceland has harnessed these forces to generate all of its power from renewable geothermal and hydroelectric energy.
 What’s more, Iceland, a tumultuous land with a population of only 350,000 is known around the world for its remarkable creative output in art and music.

 As we look to an uncertain future, many of the dynamic forces at play in Iceland offer valuable insights into coexisting with nature, creative problem solving, and living with a deep artistic engagement.
 As visitors, as artists and designers, how can we channel, observe, and participate in this rhythm of change, destruction, and regeneration?
 How does it shape what we make, the conversations we have, and the relationships we form?

-Let’s find out together.
-We ground our experiential approach in observational science as both model and metaphor for collaborative research and field work.
+Let’s find out together!
+We will ground our experiential approach in observational science as both model and metaphor for collaborative research and field work.
 In this three-week interdisciplinary course, students encounter the people, nature, culture, and history of Iceland.
 The first week takes place in the capital city of Reykjavik where we immerse ourselves in contemporary culture, social life, and the creative work of Icelanders.
 We visit galleries, museums, and artist studios to situate ourselves in Iceland’s vital interdisciplinary arts scene.
-We look at primary source documents of historic volcanic eruptions and meet with geologists and astrophysicists at the National Geomagnetic Observatory to glimpse the types of novel scientific research taking place in Iceland today, as well as how these disciplines evolved over time.
-Guided by observational methodologies, we discuss and plan collaborative and idiosyncratic ways to document and record our experiences traveling around the country.
-What is needed to create the conditions for unexpected connections in our work?

-From Reykjavik, we journey south over one or two days (possibly stopping at Vatnajökull National Park, a volcanic glacier and location of the Laki eruption in 1783 – still one of the largest ever recorded) along the famous Ring Road to the fjords on the east coast of the island, where we spend the next two weeks in the tiny village of Seyðisfjörður.
-With a population of fewer than 700, this village was the location of Dieter Roth’s studio in the final decades of his life and is the current home of four different artist residencies, an experimental art school, a yearly arts festival, the site of a permanent sound sculpture in the mountains above the town, the location of archaeological research demonstrating continuous human occupation since the Viking settlement in 1000 BC, a seabird monitoring center, and the port of arrival for a weekly ferry from Denmark, in operation since the last century.
+From Reykjavik, we journey south along the famous Ring Road to the fjords on the east coast of the island, where we spend the next 10 days in and around the tiny village of Seyðisfjörður.
+With a population of fewer than 700, this village was the location of Dieter Roth’s studio in the final decades of his life and is the current home of four different artist residencies, an experimental art school, a yearly arts festival, the site of a permanent sound sculpture in the mountains above the town, the location of archaeological research demonstrating continuous human occupation since the Viking settlement in 1000 BC, a seabird monitoring field station, and the port of arrival for a weekly ferry from Denmark, in operation since the last century.

 "This trip was not only an aid for thinking about my artwork, but also an aid in thinking about life.
 It opened my eyes to so many new and humbling things that I would go so far as to say that everyone needs to experience Iceland."